Bourne, Lincolnshire: The town

 The ecclesiastical parish of Bourne is part of the Beltisloe Deanery of the Diocese of Lincoln and based at the Abbey Church of St Peter and St Paul, in Church Walk.
-Other religious congregations in the town include Methodist, Baptist, United Reformed and Roman Catholic churches.
+Other religious congregations in the town include Methodist (Bourne Methodist Church), Baptist (Bourne Baptist Church), Evangelical (Bourne Evangelical Church) and a Roman Catholic church (St. Gilbert's Catholic Church).

 Much of Bourne's 19th-century affluence came from the corn-trade boom that followed the mechanisation of fen drainage.
 The Corn Exchange in Abbey Road dates from 1870.